SKrotkih/YouTubeLiveVideo/README.md

 Download or clone the repository.

-As you can see I made pod install for you.
+As you can see I exclude Pods from .gitignore.
 It is because I had some problems with updating some frameworks (for SwiftyJSON for example).
 There is now just for Swift above 2.2.
 So I decided to commit all frameworks for you for having a quick start.
-After update all frameworks (if you want) you can restore framework SwiftyJSON from the source YouTubeLiveVideo repo.

 - replace API key and Client Id in YouTubeLiveStreamingRequest.swift
 - replace bundle identifier